 The 48GC unit requires an external temperature control device.
-This device can be a thermostat (field-supplied) or a SystemVuTM controller (available as factory-installed option, for use on a Carrier Comfort Network[®] or as a stand-alone control).
-All field added wire must comply with UL and local NEC standards.
-Use raceway shown in Fig. 37 to help with compliance as needed.
+This device can be a thermostat (field-supplied) or a SystemVuTM controller (available as factory-installed option for use on a Carrier Comfort Network® or as a stand alone control) or the RTU Open Controller for Building Management Systems using non-CCN protocols (RTU Open is available as a factory-installed option only).

-All low-voltage wiring should be routed through the provided raceway built into the corner post of the unit or secured to the unit control box with the electrical conduit in order to provide UL-required clearance between high and low-voltage wiring.
+All low-voltage wiring should be routed through the provided raceway (see Fig. 39) built into the corner post of the unit or secured to the unit control box with the electrical conduit in order to provide UL-required clearance between high-voltage and low-voltage wiring.